gbrlbsls/gabs-mailer/README.md

 # Gabs-Mailer
 A simple service that runs chronologically and sends mails.

 # Prerequisites
-- MySQL (tested on 8)
+- MariaDB (tested on mariadb:10.2.41)
-- Node (tested on 16.10)
+- NodeJS (tested on 16.10)
+- An smtp capable email server (tested with gmail and hotmail)

 # How to use
 **1.** Create a table on your database with any name you want(configure **config.json**), but with the following columns: